bunsenstraat/weclip/wp-content/plugins/drag-and-drop-multiple-file-upload-contact-form-7/readme.txt

 = How can I change email attachment as links? =

-Go to WP Admin `Contact->Drag & Drop Upload` settings then check "Send Attachment as links?" option.
+Go to WP Admin `Contact -> Drag & Drop Upload` settings then check "Send Attachment as links?" option.

 To manage mail template, go to Contact Forms edit specific form and Select `Mail` tab.
 In Message Body add generated code from mfile. ( Example Below )